PSLmodels/PSL-Infrastructure/Tools/Catalog-Builder/README.md

 Catalog specification file: `PSL_catalog.json`
 -----------------------------------------------
 The purpose of the project's `PSL_catalog.json` file is to help the catalog builder locate information about the project.
-This information will be stored in the PSL-Core catalog and rendered on the project's PSL page.
+This information will be stored in the PSL catalog and rendered on the project's PSL page.
 The basic layout of this file looks like this:

 ```
 {